-ThUS\$ Net book value of Masisa (as of date of acquisition) 426,086 ncremental fair value of identified intangible asset (1) 20,658 ncrease in deferred taxes for intangible asset (3,512) Elimination of acquired Masisa's goodwill and negative goodwill (695) Adjustment to net tangible assets of Masisa to reconcile to fair value (64,718) ncrease in deferred taxes for adjustment to net angible assets of Masisa to reconciliable to fair value 13,012 Fair value of Masisa as of date of acquisition.
-390,831 Fair value of interest acquired in Masisa (43.16%) 168,683 . , Purchase price (2) 145,580 Negative goodwill under US GAAP allocated to property, plant and equipment and intangible assets (3) (29,245) regular of goodwin and of or his another to property, plant and equipment and intensition assets (27,213) Location and will under U.C.
-CAAD allocated to Negative goodwill under US GAAP allocated to Deferred income taxes (3) 6 142 perented income taxes 6,142 D. Identified intangible with an indefinite life associated with Masisa brand name. rectative intangiore with an internate fire associated with iviasisa orang name.
+ThUS\$ Net book value of Masisa (as of date of acquisition) 426,086 Incremental fair value of identified intangible asset (1) 20,658 Increase in deferred taxes for intangible asset (3,512) Elimination of acquired Masisa's goodwill and negative goodwill (695) Adjustment to net tangible assets of Masisa to reconcile to fair value (64,718) Increase in deferred taxes for adjustment to net (- ,) tangible assets of Masisa to reconciliable to fair value 13,012 Fair value of Masisa as of date of acquisition.
+390,831 Fair value of interest acquired in Masisa (43.16%) 168,683 Purchase price (2) 145,580 Negative goodwill under US GAAP allocated to property, plant and equipment and intangible assets (3) (29,245) regarive goodwin under 65 GAAT anothere to property, plant and equipment and manigrote assets (27,243) Negative goodwill under US GAAP allocated to (140 Deferred income taxes (3) 6,142 (1) Identified intangible with an indefinite life associated with Masisa brand name.